What is a brass core chip?

 While Porter claims that Jung sold him five (5) non-genuine brass core chips without disclosure, this report will focus on the transaction of the pink $2.50 Harrah’s chip.
 It should be noted that this non-genuine chip was produced by David Whalen and acquired by Mel Jung from Whalen.
 The details of that transaction are presented in context later in this interim report.

-Both Jung and Porter agree that the pink $2.50 Harrah’s chip is non-genuine and that Jung sold the chip to Porter.
+Both Jung and Porter agree that the pink $2.50 Harrah’s chip is non-genuine, and that Jung sold the chip to Porter.
 Jung and Porter disagree about the disclosure at the time of the sale.
 Jung and David Whalen both agree that Jung acquired the "sale" chip from Whalen.
 But Jung and Whalen have very different versions of this transaction.

 David Whalen has provided statements to both Jim Reilly and Marty Kaplan that he has produced non-genuine brass core chips for Mel Jung using brass cores and brass core chips supplied by Mel.
 He estimates that he received 30 to 35 cores/chips from Mel and completed and returned 20-22.
 He stated that he produced chips for Mel from the Ranch House, a pink $2.50 Harrah’s, and other chips as well as repaired non-denomination chips from the Hard Rock